Reuse and recycling drop-off

-Sensitive documents will be shredded on-site at the time of drop-off.
+Sensitive documents only (financial or medical records) will be shredded on-site at the time of drop-off.
 Limit of three (3) boxes per vehicle.
 No photos, plastics or business/institution documents.
+Remove clips and binders.

 Electronic Waste (COM2 Recycling Services)

-Includes all computers (from desktops to tablets), monitors, printers, mice, cables, keyboards, zip drives, scanners, fax machines, shredders, DVD and CD players, DVRs, MP3 players, PDAs, VHS recorders/players, video game consoles, digital cameras, camcorders, TVs (NO wood), converter boxes, cable and satellite receivers, cell phones, answering machines, land line telephones, typewriters, calculators and stereo equipment (NO wood).
-NO software, disks or VHS tapes.
-Also includes power tools, microwaves and small appliances (i.e., toasters, blenders and mini-refrigerators).
-NO humidifiers, dehumidifiers or vacuum cleaners.
+(Note, there are changes from 2018.)
+Includes all computers (from desktops to tablets), monitors, printers, mice, cables, keyboards, zip drives, scanners, fax machines, shredders, DVD and CD players, DVRs, MP3 players, PDAs, VHS recorders/players, video game consoles, TVs (NO wood), cable and satellite receivers, and cell phones.
+The following are NOT accepted: stereo equipment, digital cameras, camcorders, converter boxes, software, disks or VHS tapes, humidifiers, dehumidifiers, vacuum cleaners, microwaves, small appliances (i.e., toasters, blenders and mini-refrigerators), answering machines, land line telephones, typewriters, calculators, or power tools.

 Electronic waste can only be accepted from SWANCC residents.
 This includes the following communities: Arlington Heights, Barrington, Buffalo Grove, Elk Grove Village, Evanston, Glencoe, Glenview, Hoffman Estates, Inverness, Kenilworth, Lincolnwood, Morton Grove, Mount Prospect, Niles, Palatine, Park Ridge, Prospect Heights, Rolling Meadows, Skokie, South Barrington, Wheeling, Wilmette & Winnetka.
 Electronics from businesses or institutions cannot be accepted.